Last Updated on November 25, 2020

 Aldi’s clothing lines can be hit or miss.
 When I saw the Serra Cable Knit Infinity Scarf (not to be confused with its springtime counterpart) in this week’s ad, I decided to give it a try because I’d been wanting to experiment with wearing an infinity scarf.
-The product is decent but not a real standout.

 The scarf comes in three colors: red, gray, or black.
 I opted for the neutral gray.
 It is 100% acrylic and made in China.
 The packaging shows simple illustrations of three different ways to wear it, ranging from a single loop to a pull through to a double loop.